zturtleman/lilium-voyager/opengl2-readme.md

 Cvars for API:

-* `r_useOpenGLES`                   - This enables using OpenGL ES 2+.
+* `r_preferOpenGLES`                - This sets the preference for using OpenGL or OpenGL ES 2.
-                                   Many features are not supported such as sun shadows and HDR.
+                                   Many features are not supported when using OpenGL ES such as sun shadows and HDR.
-                                     1 - Use OpenGL ES.
+                                     1 - Prefer OpenGL ES 2+.
-                                     0 - Use desktop OpenGL.
+                                     0 - Prefer desktop OpenGL.
                                      -1 - Automatically pick (default).

 Cvars for simple rendering features: